jsuarez-73/URDULIZ-73/PRINTF/README.txt

 			from a string for s and S conversions.

-			The precision could be followed by an optional decimal string "*" or "*m$" (field width) to specify that the preicsion is fiven in the next argument.
+			The precision could be followed by an optional decimal string "*" or "*m$" (field width) to specify that the preicsion is given in the next argument.

 			!Important: If the field width < precision then field width is ignored.